diy/jquery-placeholder/README.md

 # jQuery "placeholder" Attribute Polyfill

-A basic jQuery plugin that reads the `placeholder` attribute (HTML5) and renders the placeholder text as an overlay (if not natively supported).
-Unlike most other plugins, this works by adding a properly-positioned `<span>` on top of the input element rather than setting the value.
-This keeps form serialization and validation from breaking.
+A basic jQuery plugin that reads the [**"placeholder"** attribute](http://www.w3schools.com/html5/att_input_placeholder.asp) (HTML5) and renders the placeholder text as an overlay (if not natively supported).
+Unlike most other plugins, this works by adding a properly-positioned `<span>` on top of the input element rather than setting its value.
+This keeps form serialization & validation from breaking.

 ## Usage

 ```javascript
 $('input,textarea').placeholder();
 ```

-...that's it!

 ### Options